Simple tips on how to pack and ship cookies that will look as beautiful when they arrive as the moment you box them.

 - Don’t skimp on the packing supplies.
 Save peanuts, bubble wrap, etc to ensure that the box inside the box won’t move.

-Start with a sturdy box you want to present them in.
-Add food safe packing material so that they don’t shift within this box.
+- Start with a sturdy box (like these paper mache ones pictured here) that you want to present them in.
+Add food safe packing material (this wood style pictured is so pretty, and I also like a simple kraft paper shred) so that they don’t shift within the box.

-Cut parchment paper to fit the box…this box is 8 inches wide and 3″ tall, so I cut paper 20″ so that it folds over beautifully and “seals”.
+2. Cut parchment paper to fit the box…this box is 8 inches wide and 3″ tall, so I cut paper 20″ so that it folds over beautifully and “seals”.
 I use a paper cutter for straight lines.
-Please the parchment on top of the fill.
+Place the parchment on top of the fill.